-Fig. 20 represents the grain size grading for Masado before and after testing, subjected to one-dimensional and triaxial loading (Murata et al., 1988) [39].
+Fig. 20 represents the grain size grading for Masado before and after testing, subjected to one-dimensional and triaxial loading [38].
 The obvious shift of GSD curve is observed for Masado under triaxial test loading mode even though the mean stress on the specimen is only 0.4 MPa, which is much lower than that being applied in the one-dimensional tests.
-The breakage index $B{15}$ for Masado subjected to triaxial testing is 3.686.
-The difference in breakage index $B{15}$ during the triaxial loading mode is resulted as the existence of significant high shear stress within the specimen.
-The experimental results express a similar tendency with those reported by Miao & Airey (2013) [38].
+The breakage index B{15} for Masado subjected to triaxial testing is 3.686.
+The difference in breakage index B{15} during the triaxial loading mode is resulted as the existence of significant high shear stress within the specimen.
+The experimental results express a similar tendency with those reported by Miao and Airey (2013) [37].
 The crushing degree in that test was more remarkable because the sand were tested until to the steady state.
 The breakage mechanisms for compression and shearing are basically distinct and produce different amounts of damage.
 The relative flow of particles subjected to shear stress increases the possibility of coordination numbers for particles.

-5.3 Scanning electron microscopic photographs of granular material before and after loading
+5.2 Scanning electron microscopic photographs of granular material before and after loading

-Figs. 21-23 represent the scanning electron microscopic photographs of Toyoura sand, Masado and glass beads ballotini before and after one-dimensional compression testing.
+Figs. 21 - 23 represent the scanning electron microscopic photographs of Toyoura sand, Masado and glass beads ballotini before and after one-dimensional compression testing.
+The maximum magnification zoom lens of the scanning electron microscopic (SEM) is 500.
 Remarkable differences in appearance for the three granular materials are observed.
 In each figure, subtitle (a) shows the granular material before testing and (b) shows it after testing.
 The crushed granular material shown in (b) is the specimen taken from the cylinder cell after the sieving test to clearly identify the particle breakage of specimen.

-Fig. 21 (b) and Fig. 22 (b) demonstrate that some individual particles experience significant crushing and fracturing and produce a large amount of fines whose diameter is quite small.
-In comparison with Toyoura sand, the volume of fine content for Masado is relatively larger because that the single particle strength of Masado is lower.
+Fig. 21(b) and Fig. 22(b) demonstrate that some individual particles experience significant crushing and fracturing and produce a large amount of fines.
+In comparison with Toyoura sand, the volume of fine content for Masado is relatively larger because that the single particle strength of Masado is lower [13, 39].
 Masado is a typical sand composed of grains with different hardness.
-Lowhardness particles are crushed early on, intensifying the crushing degree as loading increases.
+Low-hardness particles are crushed early on, intensifying the crushing degree as loading increases.